ManonLef/ManonLef/README.md

 </div>

-## Latest update - March 2024
+## Latest update - August 2024

-I've been writing code for a local company since November 2023!!!
-I'm very excited about these first steps into a professional dev environment.
-I've created my own full stack feature, a custom dashboard.
+I've been interning for a local company since November 2023 and they hired me in 2024!!!
+I'm very excited about my first job in a professional dev environment.
+I started there with creating my own full stack feature, a custom dashboard.
 This was my first back end experience.
 Also my first time using .NET, C#, SQL, Angular and TS.
+I'm currently on a different project, still working with .NET and C# but more geared towards software and now also using XAML.

 ## About Me